CodingItWrong/riverbed-web/README.md

 # Riverbed Web

-A web app for creating CRUD apps with interactivity with no programming.
+Web client for Riverbed, an app for creating interactive CRUD apps with no programming.

 ## Requirements